What Are the Best Walking and Running Apps?

 Pros:

-Focus on running and walking: Provides specific training plans and features for both activities.
+Focus on running and walking: Offers tailored training plans and dedicated features for each activity.

 Integration with other fitness apps: Connects with popular platforms like Apple Health and Fitbit.